berayboztepe/Binary_Classification/README.md

 ```python
 -python modelBuilding.py
 ```
-Here is the last 5 epochs of training.
+Here are the last 5 epochs of training.

 ![](img/ADAM-50/last%205%20epochs%20for%20training%20ADAM.PNG)

-Now, the top layers has been unfrozen annd these are the last 5 epochs for tuning.
+Now, the top layers have been unfrozen and these are the last 5 epochs for tuning.

 ![](img/ADAM-50/last%205%20epochs%20for%20tuning%20adam.PNG)